AntonBaukin/embeddy/README.md

 the bundles you use.

-## Automatic Start Levels
+## Bundles Start Levels

-Embeddy starts the bundles according to the defined dependencies on Java packages.
-But if you need to tune the order, edit 'osgi.properties' file.
+Embeddy starts the bundles achieving the target start level.
+If you need to tune the order, edit 'osgi.properties' file.
 Here you find:

     ##-- Start Levels --##